gares/sel/README.md

 Nor threads nor Lwt have a good story about cancellation, not to talk about a `Sys.Break` exception being raised where you don't expect it.

-SEL is just some sugar atop `Unix.select` and is a single `.ml` file with no C code.
+SEL is just some sugar atop `Unix.select`.

 #### Trivia